 It happens sometimes that a wine that has had a DOC label for many years suddenly loses its appellation.
 Here I explain the bureaucratic mysteries of Italian DOCs, and why producers must re-classify their wines in order to be able to sell them.

+I am quite sure that nobody outside Sicily knew anything about Grillo only 10 years ago.
 This is also still the case for many indigenous Sicilian grapes, but the one surprising thing is that Grillo's popularity has broadened from being totally obscure to becoming one of the most appreciated varieties in a very limited amount of time.